|

 a particular species, species group, genus, or higher taxonomic category.
 Not all taxa included in the dichotomous keys are specifically treated in LepIntercept, although

 most are discussed in relation to other taxa that are treated.
 Unless specifically stated otherwise, all taxa are assumed to be late instar larvae.
+The identifier is successful when he or she has navigated through a key to an ending couplet.

 Users of the dichotomous keys should consult the detailed information provided in the LepIntercept fact